MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/breaking-changes-ps6.md

 Due to the use of unsupported APIs, `Microsoft.PowerShell.LocalAccounts` has been removed from PowerShell Core until a better solution is found.

+### `New-WebServiceProxy` cmdlet removed

+.NET Core does not support the Windows Communication Framework, which provide services for using the SOAP protocol.
+This cmdlet was removed because it requires SOAP.

 ### `*-Computer` cmdlets